HakJko/upskill2_suffix_app/README.md

 ***

-### Module 5  .
+### Module 6  .
 SuffixingApp Structured Logging Specification

 Get Suffixing App project from Logging topic.
-Specify structure of its input and output
+Make its output structured.

 ##### App Specification

-It is a Suffixing App - a small java application that refers to a config file and renames a set of files
-    and renames them adding a suffix specified in the same config.
+It is a Suffixing App - a small java application that refers to a config file and renames a set of files and renames them adding a suffix specified in the same config.

 _Changes: config file now should be an XML file._